neondatabase/postgresql_anonymizer/docs/how-to/2-dynamic_masking.md

 SELECT * FROM company;
 ```

-Pierre will see different \"fake data\" everytime he reads the table:
+Pierre will see different \"fake data\" every time he reads the table:

 ``` { .run-postgres user=pierre }
 SELECT * FROM company;